 Long known for their propensity to grow along rivers and other moist areas in the Eastern United States, cottonwoods (Populus deltoides) also are known for their brittle, weak wood.
 They grow 3 to 4 feet per year, reaching up to 70 feet tall.
 Their relatives, Lombardy poplars (Populus nigra var. italica), named for the Italian region where they originated, are often used as 40- to 50-foot-tall screens.
 Zones 3-9

 Test Garden Tip: Check local restrictions before planting; some species are considered invasive pests.

-A good tree for the corner of a large residential lot, dawn redwood (Metasequoia glyptostroboides) grows about 2 feet per year until reaching maturity at about 80 feet tall.
+A good fast-growing tree to boost privac in the corner of a large residential lot, dawn redwood (Metasequoia glyptostroboides) grows about 2 feet per year until reaching maturity at about 80 feet tall.
 It grows best in moist or wet soil in sun or shade.
 One interesting thing about dawn redwood is that it looks like an evergreen during the growing season with soft, fine needles.
 Then in autumn, the needles turn shades of red and brown before dropping, exposing the tree's interesting branching pattern and bark in winter.
 Zones 5-8

 An interesting tree with an unusual shape and look, empress tree (Paulownia tomentosa) lends a tropical effect to the landscape.
 Plant it near other trees and shrubs, but allow for its wide spread.
 It grows at least 2 feet per year, reaching 50 feet tall and wide.
 Zones 7-9 (and southern Zone 6)